Evan-Kim2028/Dune-Analytics-Queries/README.md

-# Dune Analytics Queries
+# Dune Analytics Learning Template Query Database
- Useful Dune Analytics queries

-Queries are taken from [Dune Digest](https://dunedigest.substack.com/) content.
+12/4/21 - Queries are taken from [Dune Digest](https://dunedigest.substack.com/) content.
 Formatting is standardized, and comments are added to help explain code.